Where to Stay in Paris: Best Paris Hotels by Neighborhood (2026)

 Hotel Hana Paris 2nd Arrondissement Boutique Hotel

-Paris Hotels in the 3rd Arrondissement
+Where to Stay Paris Hotels in the 3rd Arrondissement

 The 3rd Arrondissement is home to the Marais, one of my favorite parts of Paris.
 It is centrally located and contains some of the oldest buildings in Paris.
 The Marais is also known for incredible restaurants, coffee shops, and shops.
 You can easily spend a good amount of time exploring this area without leaving the arrondissement.
+The area is constantly evolving with new restaurants, coffee shops, and boutiques.
+One thing to note, it can be extremely busy on the weekends.
+You will be centrally located, in the heart of one of the city’s most visited areas.

 Explore Square du Temple and book an afternoon at the Picasso Museum.

-Grand Mazarin is a newly opened hotel in the Marais.
-It was under construction and delayed, but the wait was well worth it.
 The decor is bright and wild, but somehow, they make it work well.
 Some of the hotel rooms have balconies, and I highly recommend upgrading.
+The perfect spot for a coffee and croissant to watch the world go by.

-Pavillon de la Reine Paris Marais Hôtel
+Paris Hotel in the 3rd Arrondissement, Pavillon de la Reine, Paris Marais

-Pavillon de la Reine is a boutique hotel gem located inside Place des Vosges.
-It is easy to walk by the hotel if you don’t know it is there.
 The hotel courtyard is stunning in different seasons, with green vines in spring, jasmine-filled balconies in summer, and red ivy in fall.
 Pavillon de la Reine will make your stay memorable with personalized service.
-Don’t miss a visit to their one star Michelin restaurant, Anne.
+Don’t miss a visit to their one-star Michelin restaurant, Anne.

 The Best Boutique Hotels in Paris